Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 You can also obtain certified copies of Broward County criminal records through the Clerk of Courts by clicking the “Purchase Certified Documents Online” button at the top left of a record page.
 Each copy costs $8.00.

-A screenshot from the Broward County Clerk of Courts case detail page displaying case information and involved parties, a red button can be seen at the top right to purchase certified documents online, beside it is a green button to print the case details.
+A screenshot from the Broward County Clerk of Courts case detail page displays case information and involved parties; at the top right, a red button to purchase certified documents online is visible, and a green button to print the case details is beside it.

 Source: Broward County Clerk of Courts6